 Gabriel Paiuk (*1975) is a composer and sound artist whose work interrogates the way material and collective infrastructures inform the ways we perceive sound.
-Operating at the threshold of music practices and the wider context of sound in the arts, his work takes the form of sound installations, compositions for instruments and electronics and collaborations with other disciplines.
+Operating at the threshold of music practices and the wider context of sound in the arts, his work takes the form of sound installations, compositions for instruments and electronics and collaborations with different disciplines.

 In the past years his works have been presented at Gallery W139, LI-MA, Gaudeamus and Sonic Acts Festival (Amsterdam), Universität Mozarteum (Salzburg) and Willem Twee Kunstruimte-November Music Festival (Den Bosch).
 His ensemble and solo work has been performed by öenm, ASKO ensemble, Kammerensemble Neue Musik Berlin, Slagwerk Den Haag, Francesco Dillon, Ekkehard Windrich, Ensemble Modelo62, NeoQuartet, Ensemble 306, Quinteto Sonorama and Alexander Bruck, among others.

 In 2006 his work Res Extensa was the first sound installation to be awarded the Gaudeamus composition prize.

 Coupled to his artistic work he’s been involved in different research and educational contexts.
 In 2019 he conceived and curated the international symposium Transformations of the Audible, a collaboration between the HdK, Leiden University and West Den Haag.
 Since 2014 he is a member of the faculty staff at the Institute of Sonology (The Hague, NL) and is currently a PhD candidate in Leiden University under the supervision of Peter Ablinger, Julia Kursell and Marcel Cobussen.